 This e is a special type of exponential function which is basically derived from compound interest.
 However, it can be used for different purpose: This exponential function e helps to find out the growth of anything we can say that compound growth.
-Similarly, it also helps in finding compound depreciation i.
-Limitless growth function: A function of the form y=aert in which a and r are considered as constant is known as limitless growth function.
+Similarly, it also helps in finding compound depreciation iii.
+Limited growth function: The function of the form $y=M(1-e^{-rt})$, where M and r are considered constant, is known as limited growth function.